About Card Transactions

 auth_id

 ) that follows the transaction through its various stages.
-The authorization amount is placed in an authorization hold so that the cardholder cannot spend the amount, but the amount is not yet debited from the account. - Backout — When the settlement batch file arrives, just prior to posting the settlement, Galileo backs out the authorization by creating a backout entry that has the opposite sign of the authorization.
+If the authorization request is approved, the authorization amount is placed in an authorization hold so that the cardholder cannot spend the amount, but the amount is not yet debited from the account. - Backout — When the settlement batch file arrives, just prior to posting the settlement, Galileo backs out the authorization by creating a backout entry that has the opposite sign of the authorization.
 The backout releases the authorization hold.

 - Settlement — The settlement is the third entry.
 It represents the amount that is actually debited from the cardholder account and moved into the account that you use to pay the network.